MancMetFeds/SimpleWebApp/README.md

 Within the site I plan on incoroprating several languages and showcaseoff more skills such as html and css/scss

-Currently the site is being prepared for heroku/netifly how ever if you clone the reop and run `./SimpleWebApp.exe` in the terminal when in the root folder you will be able to view the site in its current state by going to `Localhost:8080`.
+Currently the site is being hosted on heroku `https://l33t-portfolio.herokuapp.com/`

+Fgit push mastereel free to clone the repo however Go will be required

 For most recent developments see 'portfolio' branch.